 The Riekes Center Nature Awareness Department

-Announcing our NEW Saturday Expeditions Program, ages 14+ (this includes adults!)
+Announcing our NEW Saturday Expeditions Program, all ages (families welcome!)

-On select Saturdays throughout the year beginning on September 30th, 2017 we will be hosting various nature programs from rock climbing trips to fire-making intensives, or even volunteer clean up days at the beach.
-All expeditions will leave from the Riekes Center in Menlo Park unless announced otherwise.
+On select Saturdays throughout the year we host various nature programs from rock climbing trips to fire-making intensives, or even volunteer clean up days at the beach.
 This program is designed for individuals with busy schedules who are interested in enjoying nature programs without the commitment to a full year program.
 Class prices are dependent on the expedition and range from $0-$100.
-Please register here to be added to the Saturday Expeditions early email list to receive program announcements.
+Classes will meet rain or shine (unless noted otherwise).

 We provide nature immersion opportunities that focus on fun, adventure, and life-long learning.
 We strive to build strong affinities between people and the natural world.
 We provide participants from age 0 (yes we have pregnant moms in our programs) to 99 with the opportunity to explore an interest or pursue a passion in wilderness living, outdoor study, and recreation.
 Whether you want to backpack in the desert of Death Valley, surf the Pacific Ocean, study the natural history of California, track weasels along a river bank, make fire by rubbing two sticks together, teach your classroom more about their school’s “back yard” or enrich your personal nature hikes, we have the program for you.